transferia/transferia/README.md

 </div>

-**Transfer**, built in Go, is an open-source cloud native ingestion engine.
+**Transferia**, built in Go, is an open-source cloud native ingestion engine.
 Essentially we are building no-code (or low-code) EL(T) service that can scale data pipelines from several megabytes of data to dozens of petabytes without hassle.

-Transfer provides a convenient way to transfer data between DBMSes, object stores, message brokers or anything that stores data.
+Transferia provides a convenient way to transfer data between DBMSes, object stores, message brokers or anything that stores data.
 Our ultimate mission is to help you move data from any source to any destination with fast, effective and easy-to-use tool.

 <div align="center">

-## 🚀 Try Transfer
+## 🚀 Try Transferia

 </div>